Moving on... Mori-san?

 We talked a lot about Zelda today, and I do hope players will try hard to help her, but may I talk a little about Ghirahim, too?

-He’s the enemy that Miyamoto-san had so much trouble defeating - the one that can stop your sword in mid-swing with his bare hands.
+Iwata Asks: The Legend of Zelda: Skyward Sword - the one that can stop your sword in mid-swing with his bare hands.